 Collins Pond

 Collins Pond (13 acres) is a man-made lake in Sparta Township, Sussex County.
 It is in the Sparta Mountain Wildlife Management Area.
-The pond is quite remote, and would count as one of the prettiest in the state, except that there are high-voltage power lines spanning most of the length.
+The pond would count as one of the prettiest in the state, except that there are high-voltage power lines spanning most of the length.
 They have been included in the following pictures, because to leave them out would be misleading.
+The pond is shallow, and is often weed-covered by the middle of summer.
+The following photos were taken in May.

 Getting There